fgjorup/Reel/README.md

 Tool for visualizing Rietveld refinement results
 By Frederik Gjørup

+### Citing Reel1.0###
+The software is open and free for all as stated in the MIT license, however, we kindly ask users to cite the following reference, when relevant:

+Gjørup, F. H., Mørch M., & Christensen, M. _Reel1.
+0 - A visualization tool for evaluating powder diffraction refinements._ Journal of Open Source Software 6.66 (2021): 3546.
+DOI: [10.21105/joss.03546](https://doi.org/10.21105/joss.03546)

 ### Running the program ###
 Please run the setup.bat the first time you use the program.
 After that, run it by running the "run_Reel.bat" file or double-clicking the corresponding short-cut.
 If the program does not open, check that the path to python.exe in "run_Reel.bat" line 5 is valid.